WebmasterCamp/jwc11-registration-frontend/README.md

 This is the registration frontend that will be used for the upcoming JWC11 camp.

-This was modified from the [JWCx Registration Frontend](https://github.com/WebmasterCamp/jwcx-registration-frontend)

-For more information regarding the code, feel free to contact [Phoom](https://github.com/phoomparin).

 ## Task Checklist

 The upgraded code is still a mess of untyped stuff; please feel free to add type annotations and refactor accordingly.